 Wedding Photography Tips – Making the most of bridal prep

 Bridal prep is always one of my favourite parts of a wedding day.
-I love hanging out with the bride (and her bridesmaids) early in the morning and documenting the whole transformation.
-There’s always such excitement in the air!
-Some brides look forward to bridal prep more than others but it does not have to be an awkward or stiff affair at all!
-Here are my top Wedding Photography Tips – Making the most of bridal prep.
+I love hanging out with the bride and her bridesmaids; everyone’s getting ready for the big day and there’s so much excitement in the air!
+Some brides look forward to bridal prep more than others.
+But it really does not have to be awkward at all.
+That’s why I put together this little guide to share my top Wedding Photography Tips – Making the most of bridal prep.

-Shoes, flowers, veils – if there’s enough time I always quite enjoy a couple of minutes shooting details.
-These are the things you probably spent a fair bit of money on and after a while it’s kinda easy to forget exactly what they looked like.
-If you wanna make sure I spend more time on you than chasing details you could ask your MOH to keep everything you’d like me to take pictures of in the same spot (not messing the room up, see Top Tip No. 2 ;)).
-Personally I’m not the biggest fan of dress on the hanger shots but I’ll happily give it a go.
-If you really want me to.
-Top Tip No. 5: prep deets
+Shoes, flowers, veils – if there’s enough time I’ll spend a couple of minutes shooting details.
+These are the things you probably spent a fair bit of money on.
+After a while, it’s kinda easy to forget exactly what they looked like.
+If you wanna make sure I spend more time on you and less time chasing details you could ask your MOH to keep everything you’d like me to take pictures of in the same spot.
+Personally, I’d much rather see the dress on you than on a hanger but I’ll happily give it a go.
+If you really want me to, ha!.
+Top Tip No. 5: prep deets!

 So there we have it.
 My Top 5.
-If you’re a little unsure and don’t know what to expect during bridal prep have a little peek at Andy & Amy’s beautiful wedding over here, absolutely loved spending time with Amy & her gorgeous girl squad at Amy’s mum’s house.
+If you’re a little unsure and don’t know what to expect during bridal prep have a little peek at Max & Sam’s Anglo-American Llyn Gwynant Wedding in Snowdonia or Ian & Magdan’s Welsh Elopement.